Dubai Chamber of Commerce, Hatta Traders Council discuss joint plans and initiatives

 Al Kaabi added that empowering young Emirati entrepreneurs, enhancing their competitiveness and their ability to excel and succeed, investing in their capabilities for the benefit of the development process are other top priorities of the Council.

-Operating under the umbrella of Dubai Chamber of Commerce, the Hatta Traders Council, was recently established by His Highness Sheikh Hamdan bin Mohammed bin Rashid Al Maktoum, Crown Prince of Dubai, and Chairman of the Executive Council Dubai.
-The Hatta Traders Council will play a major role in developing trade, investment and tourism in Hatta, as well as transforming it into a leading destination that attracts projects and drivees sustainable development and growth.
+Operating under the umbrella of the Dubai Chamber of Commerce, the Hatta Traders Council was recently established by H.H.
+Sheikh Hamdan bin Mohammed bin Rashid Al Maktoum, Crown Prince of Dubai and Chairman of Dubai Executive Council.
+The Hatta Traders Council will play a major role in developing trade, investment and tourism in Hatta, as well as transforming it into a leading destination that attracts projects and drives sustainable development and growth.